tja2000/GettingCleaningData/README.md

 # How to use the script?
 ## Assumptions
-The script assume that it is run from the directory where the data resides including the subfolders as extracted from the zip.
+The script assumes that it is run from the directory where the data resides including the subfolders as extracted from the zip.

 UCI HAR Dataset <- script should be run from here, all other TXT files as in the ZIP must also be here.